What lessons can schools learn from those who returned early?

+MONTGOMERY COUNTY, Md. — It's that time of year again when parents are buying backpacks and pencils and teachers are putting the finishing touches on their lesson plans as they prepare to welcome students back to their classrooms -- some for the first time in more than a year.

-MONTGOMERY COUNTY, Md. — Students, teachers and staff, who have returned to school early are learning lessons, which can help others in the coming weeks.
-It's almost time for students across our area to head back to class — but some children in Montgomery County have been back inside their classrooms for almost a month.
+But a few DMV educators returned to school early, including some children in Montgomery County who have been back for nearly a month.

-At Arcola Elementary in Wheaton, Maryland, Mrs. Kim Lee is already teaching second grade.
-She had been teaching virtually since March of 2020.
+At Arcola Elementary in Wheaton, Maryland, Mrs. Kim Lee is already teaching second grade, after teaching virtually since March 2020.

 “My mindset was like a lot of nerves just because I hadn't been in the building in so long,” she said.
-“I was just nervous about bringing back everything I did pre-COVID and how that was going to play out with all the COVID restrictions,” Mrs. Lee said.
+“I was just nervous about bringing back everything I did pre-COVID and how that was going to play out with all the COVID restrictions."

-Arcola is one of two "Innovative Schools" in Montgomery County.
-There, they essentially have year-round school for all their students, which means they went back to class to start the year in early July, instead of August or September.
+Arcola is one of two "Innovative Schools" in Montgomery County that has year-round schooling for all their students, which means they went back to class to start the year in early July, instead of August or September.

 “Being the first one to have to do this I think is the biggest challenge,” Principal Emmanuel Jean-Philippe, said.
 “We're dealing with children and we want to keep everyone safe and everyone is looking to us to find out how is it going.”